kannankvs/mddocs/Management VRF Design Document Namespace.md

 ![VethPair](Management%20VRF%20Design%20Document%20NS%20VethPair.svg)

 Two new internal interfaces "if1" and "if2" are created and they are attached to the veth pair as peers. "if1" is attached to management NS and "if2" is attached to default NS.
 Internal IP addresses "iip1" and "iip2" are confgiured to them for internal communication.
+The internal IP address fr iip1 & iip2 are set to 192.168.1.1 & 192.168.1.2 as an example; it can be changed to 127.100.100.1 & 127.100.100.2 (or any other IP address) if there is no conflicting applications using the 127 Network.
 Following linux commands are internally used for creating the same.

     C5: Create if2 & have it in veth pair with peer interface as if1 ip link add name if2 type veth peer name if1